ChemmineR-V2 Manual

 [1] "C_23" "C_21" "C_18" "C_22" "C_26" "C_25"

-## For visual inspection, the corresponding compound structure can be plotted with the same atom numbers as the rings.
+## For visual inspection, the corresponding compound structure can be plotted with the ring bonds in color

 plot(sdfset[1], print=FALSE, atomnum=TRUE, no_print_atoms="H")